MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/connectors-remove-blocked.md

 ## Verify the alert settings for restricted connectors

 The default alert policy named **Suspicious connector activity** automatically notifies admins when connectors are blocked from relaying email.
-For more information about alert policies, see [Alert policies in Microsoft 365](/purview/alert-policies).
+For more information about alert policies, see [Alert policies in the Microsoft 365 Defender portal](alert-policies-defender-portal.md).

 > [!IMPORTANT]
 > For alerts to work, audit logging must to be turned on (it's on by default).
 To verify that audit logging is turned on or to turn it on, see [Turn auditing on or off](/purview/audit-log-enable-disable).